isovalent/eBPF-Summit-2024-CTF/README.md

 `ssh -F $HOME/.lima/ctf/ssh.config -L "*:8082:0.0.0.0:80" lima-ctf`

-To start `code-server` within the VM run the command `PASSWORD=password code-server --bind-addr=0.0.0.0 > /tmp/code.log &`.
+To start `code-server` within the VM run the command:

+`PASSWORD=password code-server --bind-addr=0.0.0.0 > /tmp/code.log &`.

+**Additionally**: You may find it makes things a little easier to install some plugins to make things easier, such as the `clangd` extension or the `golang` extension.

 ## Setting up the eBPF code